 While you’re all eating this, I’ll be in Canada shoving my face with poutine.
 For those of you who don’t know what poutine is, its a dish of fries covered in gravy and cheese curds, and it originated in Canada.
 It’s sooooo good!
 We’re traveling to Niagara Falls this year for the holiday, so the street corn is going to have to wait until we get home.

 Street corn is really easy, and it’s a fun way to spice up a common side dish.
 Literally.
 These bad boys pack some heat, but like all things, you can always tone it down.
+Or pair it with a frozen prickly pair skinny marg to cool off.
 If you don’t have a grill, no worries!
 You can broil these in the oven and get the same result.

 Coat your corn with softened butter, sprinkle on your spices, wrap individually in foil, and grill for 15-20 minutes.
 Top with as much parmesan cheese as your heart desires and some salt and lime for good measure!

 - 5 corn on the cob

 - ¼ tsp salt + more for serving

 - 2 tbsp grated parmesan cheese + more for serving

 - lime for serving

 - Place each cob of corn on a piece of tin foil